mrismanaziz/Reforestation/README.md

-## Why do we tell actors to “break a leg?”
-Because every play has a cast.
+## Why do trees seem suspicious on sunny days?
+Dunno, they're just a bit shady.